Some pro-government forces start pulling out of besieged Ukrainian town

 KIEV Some pro-government forces began on Wednesday to pull out of the east Ukrainian town of Debaltseve which is under siege from Russian-backed separatists, commanders of pro-government paramilitary units said.

-"The withdrawal of forces from Debaltseve is taking place in a planned and organized way," said Semen Semenchenko, who heads the pro-government paramilitary battalion, Donbass.
+"The withdrawal of forces from Debaltseve is taking place in a planned and organised way," said Semen Semenchenko, who heads the pro-government paramilitary battalion, Donbass.

 "The enemy is trying to cut the roads and prevent the exit of the troops," he said on Facebook.